hackingmaterials/rocketsled/docs/_sources/guide.rst.txt

     wf_creator='my_package.my_module.my_wf_creator'

-Alternatively, you can use a function contained in a file not in registered module.
+Alternatively, you can use a function contained in a file **not** in registered module.
 While this may work, it is **NOT** recommended!

 **Example**

 .. code-block:: python

     wf_creator='/path/to/my_module.my_wf_creator'

+For this to work, your file needs to be present at this path on all computing resources used for execution.
+Additionally, this file should be in the PYTHONPATH.
+Thus it is **HIGHLY RECOMMENDED** you place your wf_creator somewhere in a python package (e.g., :code:`my_package.my_module.my_other_module.my_wf_creator`) accessible on all the systems you plan to use rocketsled on.

 See the basic tutorial or the :code:`examples` folder for examples of writing wf_creator functions.